3 Ways to Preload Images with CSS, JavaScript, or Ajax

 #preload-03 { background: url(http://domain.tld/image-03.png) no-repeat -9999px -9999px; }

-By strategically applying preload IDs to existing (X)HTML elements, we can use CSS’ background property to preload select images off-screen in the background.
+By strategically applying preload IDs to existing (X)HTML elements, we can use CSSbackground property to preload select images off-screen in the background.
 Then, as long as the paths to these images remains the same when they are referred to elsewhere in the web page, the browser will use the preloaded/cached images when rendering the page.
 Simple, effective, and no JavaScript required.

 As effective as this method is, however, there is room for improvement.
 As Ian points out, images that are preloaded using this method will be loaded along with the other page contents, thereby increasing overall loading time for the page.
 To resolve this issue, we can use a little bit of JavaScript to delay the preloading until after the page has finished loading.
-This is easily accomplished by applying the CSS background properties using Simon Willison’s addLoadEvent() script:
+This is easily accomplished by applying the CSS background properties using Simon Willison’s addLoadEvent() (404 link removed 2012/10/18) script:

-// better image preloading @ http://perishablepress.com/press/2009/12/28/3-ways-preload-images-css-javascript-ajax/
+// better image preloading @ https://perishablepress.com/press/2009/12/28/3-ways-preload-images-css-javascript-ajax/

 function preloader() {